FlorianCousin/use-tabs-state/README.md

 It is not recommended to use the shared state in a production usage because

-- performance has not been measured (especially when there are more than 2 tabs),
+- performance has not been measured,
 - there is no unit test.

 ## Links